Are you looking for a fast way to fit into that Christmas LBD?

 Although lots of experts disapprove of low carb diets for health reasons, many, particularly those who love bacon and eggs, may find it works for them.
-But it’s not a long-term diet.
+It’s important to remember, however, that although its an effective way to lose weight initially, a low carb diet is not a long term diet.

 A low-carb diet is where you restrict the number of carbs you eat, replacing them with protein rich foods like meat and cheese.